 The coffee houses of Istanbul today are but a faint shadow of their counterparts in earlier centuries.
 The music has fallen silent and the storytellers have gone their way.
 Doors onto rooms which once rang with laughter have closed, never to open again, and the coffee stalls have disappeared never to return.
 Today the handful of coffee houses which still serve water pipes preserve some of the nostalgic atmospheres of the past, but their time is running out at the hands of the clock slowly turn.

-Those which have declined to cater for the tourist trade and bedeck their walls with souvenirs have instead removed to quiet backstreets where they can hide amidst familiar faces.
+Those which have declined to cater to the tourist trade and bedeck their walls with souvenirs have instead removed to quiet backstreets where they can hide amidst familiar faces.
 Here the atmosphere can fill with the smoke of nargile tobacco without anyone complaining.
 A few other coffee houses have managed to survive with little change, particularly along the Bosphorus, in Bebek, Cengelkoy, and Emirgan, and at Eyup and Kasimpasa on the Golden Horn.
 An attractive position is a key to survival, perhaps looking out over the sea, or tucked under the spreading branches of an ancient plane tree.
 The remainder has changed in step with the times to suit a new type of customer, but as in the past, their functions have messages for their contemporaries.
 In some, computer games have taken the place of packs of cards and gin rummy boards, and in others, cans of soft drinks stand on the shelf beneath the tea glasses.
 All have something to offer their particular category of clients, whether university students or swaggering local toughs.

-So, however, coffee houses might change form and shape in this modern metropolis with a population heading rapidly for the 20 million mark, the elderly city does its best to protect institutions which have shared and witnessed its history.
+So, however, coffee houses might change form and shape in this modern metropolis with a population heading rapidly for the 20 million marks, the elderly city does its best to protect institutions which have shared and witnessed its history.
 Snapping its fingers at the newfangled cafés which have mushroomed in fashionable districts, it obstinately protects its old friends which hold their ground on sidestreets and quiet waterfronts.